alessandrocandolini/scala3.ce3.g8/README.md

 It also includes
 * [scalafmt](https://scalameta.org/scalafmt/) configuration (via [sbt-scalafmt](https://github.com/scalameta/sbt-scalafmt) sbt plugin)
+* [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin to generate "fat" jars (remove it if the goal is to build a library)
 * opinionated compiler options (eg, `-Yexplicit-nulls`)

 In the future i would like to add